 In the Midwest, winter has arrived and with it always seems to come cold and flu season.
-This year I am better equipped to handle the common cold and flu with natural alternatives to aid our bodies own immune system in healing.
-Just a few years ago my way of dealing with a cold usually was a trip to the local drugstore to stock up on over the counter remedies.
+This year I am better equipped to handle the common cold and flu with natural alternatives to aid our body's own immune system in healing.
+Just a few years ago my way of dealing with a cold usually was a trip to the local drugstore to stock up on over-the-counter remedies.

-I am not an expert but have enjoyed casually learning more about the benefits of natural remedies using items such as herbs, essential oils and homeopathic remedies along with ordinary household items.
+I am not an expert but have enjoyed casually learning more about the benefits of natural remedies using items such as herbs, and essential oils along with ordinary household items.
 I'd like to walk you through how I started to change my cabinets over to natural alternatives in dealing with the common ailments we battle in our homes.

 Simple Steps in Stocking Your Cabinet